K-12 Clothing

 The first step is to figure out what's currently happening.
 Track all of your income and all of your expenses for at least 30 days.
 Categorize the expenses.

 The second is to identify your goals.
 You want to think about how to prioritize spending on current needs versus savings.
-In the savings category, you want to make sure you are accounting for an emergency savings plan, a shorter-term savings for any identified needs, and a longer-term retirement savings plan.
+In the savings category, you want to ensure you are accounting for an emergency savings plan, shorter-term savings for any identified needs, and a longer-term retirement savings plan.

 3. If someone already has a strategy, what should they do?

-Reevaluate your strategy and see how you’re tracking to your goals.
-Take a look at your retirement accounts and make sure you are maximizing those investments and minimizing any associated fees.
+Reevaluate your strategy and see how you’re tracking your goals.
+Look at your retirement accounts and ensure you are maximizing those investments and minimizing any associated fees.

 4. What are the best resources to get smarter about teacher personal finance?